percona/pmm/docs/index.md

 <a href='https://pmmdemo.percona.com/' target='_blank'><img src="_images/PMM_Home_Dashboard.jpg" width=600px class="imgcenter"/></a>

 PMM can run as a cloud service, on-prem, or across hybrid platforms.
-It's supported by our [legendary expertise][PERCONA_SERVICES] in open source databases, and by a vibrant developer and user [community][PMM_FORUM].
+It's supported by our [legendary expertise][PERCONA_SERVICES] in open source databases, and by a vibrant developer and user [community].

 ## Next steps